Choosing Your Car Insurance Deductible: $500 vs $1000 & How to Decide

 How Deductible Amount Affects Your Premium

 The relationship between your deductible and your premium is straightforward: assume more risk, pay less per month.
-Here's how the numbers look based on 2025–2026 average full-coverage premiums:
+Full-coverage car insurance nationally averaged approximately $2,144–$2,256 per year in 2025–2026 (Insurify and The Zebra respectively), and your deductible choice can meaningfully shift that cost.
+Here's how typical deductible combinations affect annual premiums:

 Deductible (Comprehensive / Collision) Avg.
 Annual Premium Est. Monthly Cost